-Premarket Approval Application (PMA) Number: P160029
+Premarket Approval Application (PMA) Number: P180028

-Date of FDA Notice of Approval: June 6, 2019
+Date of FDA Notice of Approval: May 11, 2020

-The HeartStart Home is an over-the-counter (OTC) home-use defibrillator and has been commercially available since 2004, when it was first cleared by FDA under K040904.
-The HeartStart OnSite is an OTC public access defibrillator and has been commercially available since 2002, when it was first cleared by FDA under K020715.
-P160029 has been submitted in response to the Final Order issued January 29, 2015, in the Federal Register Volume 80 Number 19, Docket No. FDA-2013-N-0234 and republished February 3, 2015, in the Federal Register Volume 80 Number 22, Docket No. FDA-2013-N-0234.
-The Final Order required premarket approval of marketed pre-amendment Class III Automated External Defibrillators (AED), product codes NSA and MKJ (for pediatric pads).
-A combination of postmarket experience data, relevant literature, clinical data, animal testing, and in-vitro bench testing has been reviewed to demonstrate a reasonable assurance of safety and effectiveness for the HeartStart Home and OnSite defibrillators.
+The HeartStart FRx has been commercially available since 2005, when it was first cleared by FDA under K050004.
+P180028 (which was initially submitted as part of P160029, but subsequently made an independent PMA) was submitted in response to the Final Order issued January 29, 2015, in the Federal Register Volume 80 Number 19, Docket No. FDA-2013-N-0234 and republished February 3, 2015, in the Federal Register Volume 80 Number 22, Docket No. FDA-2013- N-0234.
+The Final Order required premarket approval of marketed pre-amendment Class III Automated External Defibrillators (AED), product code MKJ.
+A combination of postmarket experience data, relevant literature, clinical data, animal testing, and in-vitro bench testing has been reviewed to demonstrate a reasonable assurance of safety and effectiveness for the HeartStart FRx defibrillator.